 The word “bedazzle” is funny.
 Right?
 Are you with me?
-And then there’s the “bedazzler” (yes, this makes me giggle, too) — which you need if you’re to bedazzle anything!
+And then there’s the “bedazzler” — which you need if you’re to bedazzle anything!

 Still a little funny to me, though not quite as amusing, you can spiralize all sorts of vegetables with a Spiralizer.